SolaceDev/solace-dev-codelabs/markdown/solace-helm-node-samples/Helm-Node-Samples.md

 ## Overview
 Duration: 0:01:00

 In a previous [CodeLab](https://codelabs.solace.dev/codelabs/helm-environment-setup) a desktop Kubernetes development environment was setup using Docker Desktop, Windows Subsystem for Linux, Helm and Visual Studio Code.
-That Codlab also used the environment to launch a dev instance of PubSub+ uising the [PubSub+ Helm Charts](https://hub.helm.sh/charts/solace).
+That Codelab also used the environment to launch a dev instance of PubSub+ uising the [PubSub+ Helm Charts](https://hub.helm.sh/charts/solace).
 This CodeLab will use the dev instance installed in the previous CodeLab to run some Node.js sample applications using Kubernetes and Helm.

 ## Step 1: Clone the Solace Node Sample Chart
 Duration:  0:05:00